kubernetes/website/content/en/docs/reference/resource-types/_index.md

 ## CPU
 The `cpu` resource represents CPU in cores and can be specified as either a decimal (e.g. `1`, `0.5`) or as millicores (e.g. `500m`, `1000m`). `0.5` = `500m`.

-You can use the cpu resource in Pods and any object that embeds a Pod template.
+You can request or limit the `cpu` resource for Pods and their containers, and any for object that embeds a [Pod template](https://kubernetes.io/docs/concepts/workloads/pods/#pod-templates).

 ## Memory
 The `memory` resource represents memory in bytes and is specified with a number and a binary suffix. e.g. `500Mi` = `500MiB` = `500 * 1024 * 1024`.